-The following table shows the remuneration received in the last two years by key management personnel, consisting of one woman and three men in 2018 and 2017.
+The following table shows the remuneration received in the last two years by key management personnel, consisting of two women and three men and in 2019 and one woman and three men in 2018:

-2018 2017
+2019 2018

-Short-term remuneration 660 647
+Short-term remuneration 807 660

-Salaries 608 594
+Salaries 745 608

-Fixed allocations 25 25
+Fixed allocations 26 25

 Per diems - -

-Life insurance 7 8
+Life insurance 7 7

-Other 20 20
+Other 29 20

-Medium-term remuneration 65 61
+Medium-term remuneration 61 65

-Post-employment remuneration 17 13
+Post-employment remuneration - 17

-Defined contribution 17 13
+Defined contribution - 17

 Years of service award - -

-TOTAL 742 721
+TOTAL 868 742

-Remuneration paid to the members of the Administrative body and employees of the controlling Company is determined in accordance with prevailing regulations as well as it's remuneration policy, the latest revision of which was approved by the Board of Directors on June 25, 2018.
+Remuneration paid to the members of the Administrative body and employees of the Group is determined in accordance with prevailing regulations in the countries in which operates as well as it's remuneration policy, the latest revision of which was approved by the Board of Directors on June 24, 2019.

-The overall objective of the Group's remuneration policy is to define guidelines that are effective - meaning that they are aligned with the global strategy and business objectives, the risk management policy and the tolerance to such risks approved by SOLUNION Group- to foster sound and prudent management of the business and effective risk management.
+The overall objective of the Group's remuneration policy is to define guidelines that are effective -meaning that they are aligned with the global strategy and business objectives, the risk management policy and the tolerance to such risks approved by Solunion Group- to foster sound and prudent management of the business and effective risk management.